 Guitarists, like all instrumental musicians, are at risk of various kinds of long-term health damage.
 Using a chair can help mitigate the damage to your spine and lower back.
 It’s important to note that the quality of your music isn’t affected by whether you play standing or sitting down.

 So, all you need to do is to find the right chair or stool to sit on.
 There is a wide selection of chairs designed with guitar players in mind.
 But how do you decide which model to go for?

-I’ve picked out five of the best guitar stools and chairs that you can use on stage or in the practice room.
+I’ve picked out some of the best guitar stools and chairs that you can use on stage or in the practice room.
 These are all designed to improve your posture and help you maintain your balance.

 Best Guitar Chairs and Stools for a Comfortable Performance

 This is my selection of high-quality stools and chairs for guitarists.
 While they come in a variety of designs, any of these chairs can be a good choice.